TechajayBT/Ajay-Vehicle-Rental-Management-System/README.md

 - **Sort Vehicles**: Sort vehicles by rental rate, type, and availability.
 - **Save/Load Data**: Persist data to files and load data on startup to maintain continuity.
 - **Exception Handling**: Robust error handling for various scenarios to ensure smooth operation.
-- **Reservation System**: Allow customers to reserve vehicles in advance.
-- **Vehicle Maintenance Tracking**: Track and schedule maintenance for vehicles.
-- **Reporting and Analytics**: Generate reports on rental history, revenue, and vehicle usage.

 ## Technologies Used
 - **Programming Language**: Java